Joxarx/PatasAmigas/README.md

-# PetFriends - Pet Rescue and Adoption App
+# PatasAmigas - Pet Rescue and Adoption App

 ## Description

-PetFriends is an application designed to facilitate the rescue and adoption of pets.
+PatasAmigas is an application designed to facilitate the rescue and adoption of pets.
 We connect rescue organizations, volunteers, and potential adopters in one place, providing a friendly and effective platform to find loving homes for animals in need.

 ## Features